andreluizsgf/Scheduler-API-REST/README.md

 ```
 ## Tests

+There is a few tests to ensure all endpoints responses and proper functioning of the functions.
+All tests can be found in tests/routes.test.js

+### Support files
+To test the application were created an fake database and a fake controller to simulate the real Controller.

 ## Collection
 There is a collection in postman to test index, create, delete and available endpoints.
 Feel free to test it. <br>